HB1419 (2026) Detail

 In the Year of Our Lord Two Thousand Twenty-Six

-AN ACT establishing a commission to study whether a court with specialized jurisdiction over corporate, commercial, and equitable matters should be established.
+AN ACT establishing a committee to study whether a court with specialized jurisdiction over corporate, commercial, and equitable matters should be established.

 Be it Enacted by the Senate and House of Representatives in General Court convened:

-I. There is hereby established a commission to study the feasibility, benefits, and risks of establishing a business court or an otherwise enhanced business docket with specialized jurisdiction over corporate, commercial, and equitable matters.
+1 Committee Established.
+There is established a committee to study the feasibility, benefits, and risks of establishing a business court or an otherwise enhanced business docket with specialized jurisdiction over corporate, commercial, and equitable matters.

-(a) Three members of the house of representatives, appointed by the speaker of the house of representatives; one of whom shall be members of the minority party;
+I. The members of the committee shall consist of three members of the house of representatives, appointed by the speaker of the house of representatives; one of whom shall be a member of the minority party.

 (a) Study the feasibility, benefits, and risks of establishing a court of chancery with specialized jurisdiction over corporate, commercial, and equitable matters;